 - Start the vehicle with the good car battery and let it run for a minute to build up power.
 Now attempt to start the car with the dead battery.
 In some cases, it will jump start immediately while others will take a few minutes to generate enough of a charge.
 Do not turn off the car to remove the cables as you run the risk of the car dying again.
 For best results, drive the car for at least 30 minutes (the longer the better) before turning it off – this allows the alternator to recharge the battery while the vehicle is running.

-If you’re using a jumpstarting device, such as the self charge auto jumper, you can jump your battery from anywhere and without the help of another vehicle.
+If you’re using a self-charging jump-starting device, you can revive your battery from anywhere and without the help of another vehicle.
 Whether you’re using performance batteries or a lightweight battery, follow these simple steps to revive your battery:

 - Plug in your self charge jumper into your vehicles 12-volt outlet.